 Step 3: Define the Word template

-Use the XML Mapping Pane to define the Word template with Dynamics 365 entity fields.
+Use the XML Mapping Pane to define the Word template with Customer Engagement apps entity fields.

 In your Word template, click Developer > XML Mapping Pane.